gofore/angular-basic-training/angular2-fundamentals/README.md

 # Asynchronous and Server-side Communication

 - Asynchronous is managed in Angular 2 by Observables (covered on advanced topics)
+  - For now, we only need to know that there is `subscribe` method
 - For AJAX requests, there is `Http` service with support for GET, POST, PUT, DELETE, HEAD and PATCH requests

 ```typescript